gelnomo/ART.-National-Inter-University-Big-Data-And-AI-Challenge-2023/README.md

     * Comprehensive data collection from:
         * World Health Organization (WHO) reports and resources on COVID-19
         * Government of Canada COVID-19 data and publications
-        * RT-PCR test results and vaccination records of travellers
+        * RT-PCR test results and vaccination records of travelers
     * Data cleaning and pre-processing to ensure quality and consistency.

 2. **Risk Factor Analysis:**